 The summary table is shown in Table 1.
 This paper selects three levels of control variables.
-One, the head of household features include the marital status of the head of household, the gender of the head of household, the age of the head of household, the education background of the head of household, whether the head of household purchases health insurance, and the risk preference of the head of household.
+One, the head of household features include the marital status of the head of household, the age of the head of household, the education background of the head of household, whether the head of household purchases health insurance, and the risk preference of the head of household.
 Two, family features, including family size and family assets.
 Three, macroeconomic indicators.
 In this paper, the provincial GDP per capita, the rate of urbanization, the intensity government intervention and population density in the place where the family are located are taken as the control variables of regional economy and finance.